Cadene/recipe1m.bootstrap.pytorch/README.md

 # recipe1m.bootstrap.pytorch

-The goal of this project is to create a cross-modal retrieval system for cooking recipes.
-This system is able to retrieve the corresponding recipe given an image (food selfie), and the corresponding image from the recipe.
+We are a [Machine Learning team]([MLIA lab](https://mlia.lip6.fr/members)) from Sorbonne University.
+Our goal for this project was to create a cross-modal retrieval system for cooking recipes.
+This kind of systems is able to retrieve the corresponding recipe given an image (food selfie), and the corresponding image from the recipe.
 It was also the occasion to compare several state-of-the-art metric learning loss functions in a new context.
 This first analysis gave us some idea on how to improve the generalization of our model.
-Following this, we wrote two research papers on a new method, called Adamin after Adaptive Mining, that add structure in the retrieval space:
+Following this, we wrote two research papers on a new model, called Adamin after Adaptive Mining, that add structure in the retrieval space:

 - [Cross-Modal Retrieval in the Cooking Context: Learning Semantic Text-Image Embeddings (ACM SIGIR2018)](https://arxiv.org/abs/1804.11146)
 - [Images & Recipes: Retrieval in the cooking context (IEEE ICDE2018, DECOR workshop)](https://arxiv.org/abs/1805.00900)